0x432/Simple-Stack-Calculator/README.md

 ## Description

 The `Calculator.java` file evaluates postfix expressions using a stack.
+This program was created to complete an aspect of the Algorithms and Data Structures assignment by the University of Huddersfield.

 ## Usage